Water pollution in the United States: Air deposition

 Air pollution is also a major contributor to surface water pollution.
 The type of pollutants in the air emitted by industrial facilities, motor vehicles, and agricultural bio-waste released to the atmosphere affect the quality of marine and fresh water bodies, thus affecting marine life, plants, animals, and ultimately human survival.

 Air deposition is a process whereby air pollutants emitted from sources, either industrial or natural, settle into water bodies.
 The deposition may lead to polluted water near the source, or at distances up to a few thousand miles away.
 The most frequently observed water pollutants resulting from industrial air deposition are sulfur compounds, nitrogen compounds, mercury compounds, other heavy metals, and some pesticides and industrial by-products.
 Natural sources of air deposition include forest fires and microbial activity.

-Acid rain is a form of air deposition, in which industrial facilities and motor vehicles emit gases such as nitrogen oxide, which interact with water vapor and then fall into water bodies, as well as on land.
-The acid rain drains all the important nutrients, such as oxygen from the water and soil causing harm to marine life, detrimental to animals and humans and it reduces the ability of plants to reproduce.
+Acid rain is a form of air deposition in which industrial facilities and motor vehicles emit gases such as nitrogen oxide, which interact with water vapor and then fall into water bodies, as well as on land.
+The acid rain drains all the important nutrients, such as oxygen, from the water and soil, causing harm to marine life.
+It is detrimental to animals and humans and reduces the ability of plants to reproduce.

-On September 21, 2021 the California Air Resources Board proposed a plan to upgrade all engines in cars, trucks, and boats to EPA "Tier 3" levels by the end of 2024, and the "Tier 4" level, which is more restrictive, by 2035.
-Tier 4 engine technology does not yet exist.
-The Sportfishing Association of California and Golden Gate Fishermen’s Association argued against this proposal on the basis on the upgrades to their boats would be economically disastrous and would lead to charging their customers higher ticket cost, and affect their ability to stay in business.
-The two sides reached a compromise to upgrade to Tier 3 and delay the Tier 4 update for when the technology is available and cost effective.